heyitsgabe/whois_query/README.md

 command line arguments required on execution.
 Arguments are sender address, receiver address, and sender password.
 These arguments are meant for the email notification system.

 Email sending functions were tested on a testing gmail account.

+Target data values are stored in dictionaries and compared to an initial and updated dictionary.
+If the values aren't equal notification email is sent.